intmus/inttheory22-23/_03-triads-7chords-leadsheet/a1-triads.md

 - relate these interval sizes to our system for labeling triad inversions
     - provide inversion figures for root position, first-inversion, and second-inversion triads

 NOTE: Because ABC notation is not capable of using superscript, the inversion figures in the next example are notated as fractions.
-If you were to write these by hand or use custom notation software, you would notate all inversion figures using superscript.
+If you were to write these by hand or use music notation software, you would notate all inversion figures in superscript as stacked numbers without a dividing line.
 For example, a major chord in first inversion would be written as M<sup>6</sup>

 {% capture ex4 %}X:4
 T:Triad inversions